98989898/PokeApi2/README.md

 # Pokemon

-This repo contains a command fetch_chain that receives as its paramenter an ID, representing the Evolution Chain and stores the given evolution chain by querying the data from the [PokeApi](https://pokeapi.co/).
+This repo contains a command fetch_chain in the query.py file, that receives as its paramenter an ID, representing the Evolution Chain and stores the given evolution chain by querying the data from the [PokeApi](https://pokeapi.co/).
 It also contains a script massquery.py that queries and stores data for all evolutionary chains.

-It also contains an API which takes as parameter the name of a Pokemon and returns the Pokemon's information.
+After querying desired pokemon data run the API which takes as parameter the name of a Pokemon and returns the Pokemon's information.

 ## Setup &nbsp; [![pyVersion37](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-397/)